dreamcatcher-tech/network/Inbox/2024-03-11 1300 isolation between users.md

 We want the user account in artifact to be a repo too, then all these other repos are just submodules.

 Where should permissions be held for the repo ? in the repo itself, linked to github, or in deno independently of anything else ?

+Seems best as a user followed by repo names, since deploy needs to mimick the filesystem on the users computer, whereas github only represents a global registry of repo ownership